 Official Account of Great Lakes Water Levels

-The US Army Corps of Engineers noted that Lake Michigan-Huron is 12 inches lower than its level of a year ago.
+In October of 2012 the US Army Corps of Engineers noted that Lake Michigan-Huron is 12 inches lower than its level of a year ago.
 Lakes St. Clair, Erie, and Ontario are down 14, 15, and 10 inches, respectively, lower than their levels of a year ago.
-Over the next month, Lake Superior is forecasted to drop another 1 inch from its current level, while Lake Michigan-Huron is expected to fall another 2 inches.
+Over the next month, Lake Superior is forecasted to drop another 1 inch from its current level.
+Lake Michigan-Huron is expected to fall another 2 inches.
 The Corps noted that as of now Lake Superior and Lake Michigan-Huron are below chart datum.
 They are in record low territory.
 At this point, we are wondering if we will be able to get “Trillium” back into the water next Spring.

 - There are an estimated 6,000 sunken ships across all the Great Lakes with about 1,500 Michigan shipwrecks located in local waters.
 With so many wrecks, it’s no wonder that in 1980 Michigan started establishing Underwater Preserve Sites.
 Check out the interactive map showing each wreck in the preserves.